7 Common Good Luck Idioms to Improve Your Luck Wishes

 Good-Luck-Idioms

 Believe it or not, sometimes we all wish to have some unbelievable luck.
-Your hard work also needs a push of luck sometimes.
+Your hard work also needs a push of luck to be fruitful.
 So, if you are looking for a little extra luck in your life, why not try using some good luck idioms?
 These phrases are believed to bring good fortune and success on top of being a more creative way of wishing luck.
+Therefore, go ahead and check these seven good luck idioms to improve your way of wishing luck.

 1. Break a Leg